ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 # How do we effectively communicate architecture?

-One of the most important responsibilities of a software architect is communicating architecture effectively.
-Whether you're sketching out a new system or explaining how existing components fit together, the goal is always the same: help others understand the structure, purpose, and implications of the architecture.
+One of the key responsibilities of a software architect is communicating architecture effectively.
+Architecture never exists in a vacuum — it exists to align people, guide decisions, and help teams move toward the same goals.
+Whether you're sketching a new system or explaining how existing components fit together, effective communication means helping others understand the structure, purpose, and implications of the architecture.

+While it’s possible to describe a system using a wall of text, it’s rarely the best way.
+Architecture is complex, and most of the time the fastest and clearest way to convey it is visually.
+Diagrams help people see relationships, boundaries, and flows at a glance.

-More often than not, this communication is visual.
-Diagrams are faster and clearer than text when conveying relationships between components, data flows, and infrastructure.
-But before drawing anything, we need to ask two fundamental questions:
+But before drawing anything, it’s important to pause and ask two fundamental questions:

 - **What** do we want to show?
 - **How** should we show it?

 ## Modelling vs Diagramming